Philippines

 - Pace: warmth ≠ speed; consent is explicit and ongoing.
 If anyone’s been drinking, move plans to another day.

-- Serious stage: expect conversations about career, where to live, timelines; family introductions signal commitment.
+- Serious stage: expect talks about career, where to live, timelines; family introductions show commitment.

 Do’s & don’ts for intimacy